DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <h4 class="pt-6-m mb-3 text-primary" id="confirm-permissions">4.
 Confirm Permissions</h4>

-<p>Approve the necessary permissions for Meddicc Score to interface with your HubSpot CRM and click on “Connect app”.</p>
+<p>Approve the necessary permissions for Meddicc Score to interface with your HubSpot CRM and click on “Connect app”.
+Congratulations, you have installed Meddicc Score. </p>
+<p>The first user of the account is the Admin by default, but there can be more users on the same account.</p>

 <p class="text-center"><img src="../../assets/images/guide21.png" alt="Permissions" class="my-3 border border-3 border-primary rounded rounded-3"></p>